shriphani/blog/_src/posts/2013-12-18-recovering-background-matrices.md

 ```

 Next, let us deploy this on a dataset.
 I obtained a video from a surveillance camera (a few datasets are available [at this webpage](http://perception.i2r.a-star.edu.sg/bk_model/bk_index.html).
-I will use the Curtain dataset from that page).
+I will use the Escalator dataset from that page).

 The following script builds a <code>numpy</code> matrix from the bitmap image sequence: